YOUR PILOT CAREER STARTS HERE

 Ability to write the ATPL exams and be “done” with school in a single course instead of coming back to school when you have 750 or 1500 hours to do the ATPL course and exam.

-Why would I not do this program?
+Why would I not do this course?

 Due to the pacing and scheduling of the Integrated courses a student needs access to all the funds upfront.
 If you do not have the funds required for the payment schedule, the modular flight training courses are a good option that enables the student to work part-time to support the educational funding.
 Working part-time is not an option for the iATPL due to the intensity of the course.